Wi-Fi owner spying on someone's browsing history

 But first things first.

-Yes, potentially, your WiFi provider or a WiFi owner can see what sites you visit.
+Yes, potentially, your WiFi provider or a Wi-Fi owner can see what sites you visit by monitoring internet activity on a Wi-Fi network.

 However, the ability to check what you do on WiFi depends on a variety of factors.